A Deep Ensemble-based Wireless Receiver Architecture for Mitigating Adversarial Attacks in Automatic Modulation Classification: Our AMC Methodology

 We now develop our defense against adversarial interference in a complete black box attack environment in which the adversary is blind to both the classification architecture and the signal domain used at the receiver.
 Here, we introduce our assorted deep ensemble (ADE) defense, which offers diversity among both classification architectures and signal representations.
 Contrary to deep ensemble models that have been proposed for other applications in prior work \cite{deep_ensembles}, our proposed ADE for AMC employs a variety of models trained on both IQ and frequency-based features.
 Furthermore, each classifier contained in our ADE defense is trained using Gaussian smoothing, which improves classification performance on out-of-distribution waveforms.
 Specifically, Gaussian smoothing involves adding multiple copies of each training sample into the training set, where each copied signal is randomly perturbed.
 When the training dataset is augmented with a sufficient amount of random perturbations in this fashion, the classification performance of a single DL model increases on adversarial examples, since the random noise accounts for various distortions that may be induced by adversarial examples \cite{gaus_smth}.
 Finally, each classifier in our ADE is trained using the entire available training set (as opposed to bootsrap aggregating, i.e., \emph{bagging}, traditionally used in ensemble training), where different random initializations (as well as, in our case, Gaussian noise signal perturbations in the training set) are used to create diversity among the models.

 Algorithm \ref{ade_const} outlines the training process for our proposed ADE.
-Here, $\mathcal{N}$ generates an $\ell \times 2$ matrix of Gaussian random samples.
-In particular, our defense aims to mitigate the effects of additive adversarial interference crafted using the gradient of a surrogate model, accessible to the adversary, in their attempt to construct a transferable attack (we will discuss the procedure used by the adversary to construct the surrogate model in our experiments in Sec.
+Here, $\mathcal{N}$ denotes generating an $\ell \times 2$ matrix from a Gaussian distribution.
+Consistent with the design of black box attacks crafted in prior work \cite{transfer1,transfer2,transfer3,review1}, the adversary uses a surrogate deep learning classifier to craft their attack, which is transmitted to the underlying classification model at the receiver (we will discuss the procedure used by the adversary to construct the surrogate model in our experiments in Sec.
 IV-E).
-As a result, our defense is especially applicable in overall uncertainty black box environments when an adversary cannot access the gradient of underlying classifier at the receiver.
+In this fashion, our defense is especially applicable in overall uncertainty black box environments when an adversary cannot access the gradient of the underlying classifier at the receiver.